raspberrychris/3dprintersking/content/posts/monoprice-select-mini-3d-printer-v2.md

 ## Monoprice Select Mini 3D Printer V2 Features

-Support for All Filament Types: The heated build plate and wide range of extruder temperatures allow this printer to work with any type of filament, from basic filaments, such as ABS and PLA, to more advanced materials, such as conductive PLA, wood and metal composites, or dissolvable PVA.
+**Support for All Filament Types**

+The heated build plate and wide range of extruder temperatures allow this printer to work with any type of filament, from basic filaments, such as ABS and PLA, to more advanced materials, such as conductive PLA, wood and metal composites, or dissolvable PVA.

+**Compact Desktop Design**

-Compact Desktop Design: Featuring a small footprint and basic, open frame design, this 3D printer is compact enough for any desk.
+Featuring a small footprint and basic, open frame design, this 3D printer is compact enough for any desk.

+**Ready to Print**

-Ready to Print: Unlike most other low-cost 3D printers, this printer ships fully assembled and has already been calibrated at the factory.
+ Unlike most other low-cost 3D printers, this printer ships fully assembled and has already been calibrated at the factory.
 We even include sample PLA filament and a MicroSD card with preinstalled models, so you can start printing right out of the box!

+**Sample Filament diameter**

-Sample Filament diameter- 1.75mm, Filament size spool/sample- about 10ft.
+1\.75mm, Filament size spool/sample- about 10ft.
 One sample print, Filament Color- natural/clear

 Heated aluminum build plate nozzle cooling fan for printing all filament types.
 Complete kit with sample PLA filament, bed scraper, and MicroSD card with preloaded model files.
 Micro USB and MicroSD card connectivity.
 PC and Mac compatible.
 Compatible with Cura, Repetier, and other software